Top 10 Core Exercises (For Thicker Abdominals)

 Execution

-- Reverse the movement back to the starting position
+- Slowly reverse the movement back to the starting position.

 Preparation